 Hours: 10-15 hours per month

-To work alongside and to communicate effectively with the domestic abuse team to help with risk management.
+To communicate effectively with the domestic abuse team to assist with risk management.

-To keep up to date with relevant support services and agencies in order to appropriately signpost individuals to other services where appropriate.
+To keep up to date with relevant support services and agencies to appropriately signpost individuals to other services.

-To participate in creating and updating information packs and send these to people accessing the service.
+To participate in creating and updating information packs.

-Following appropriate training and after gaining experience within the role there is the opportunity to progress to direct support with perpetrators.
+Following appropriate training and after gaining experience within the role there is the opportunity to progress.

 What the role requires

 Motivated, resourceful, reliable and non-judgemental approach towards perpetrators of domestic abuse.

 Attendance on our volunteer training prior to beginning any volunteering.

 Good interpersonal skills alongside a friendly approachable manner.